“Every child has a backpack – every backpack has a child.”

 How does it work?

 The United Way creates backpacks on two factors; gender and grade level.

 Four grade levels of backpacks are created to ensure that the right supplies are provided for the right age group.

 How does the United Way find the children?

 The United Way creates the list of children through the following two approaches – Community (families apply) and through local agencies.

 The community list is created directly from the families themselves.
 Either through word of mouth or the media, families learn of the program and call 211 to register.

-There is also a slip included in all Bruce and Grey Ontario Works (OW) June and July 1st cheques indicating they could call 211 to register to receive a backpack.
+There is also a slip included in all Bruce and Grey Ontario Works (OW) June/July cheques indicating they could call 211 to register to receive a backpack.

 Families are directed to call 211 to register as individuals for a backpack as 211 can also direct them to other services in the region.
 Utilizing the 211 service also frees up United Way staff to focus on fulfilling needs.

-The list is completed on a first come first served basis.
 With the tremendous support from the communities of Bruce and Grey Counties the United Way has always met the needs of all the children.

 In addition to providing the intake for the Backpack Program, 211 provides additional information and referrals to other agencies and organizations that the families can access for support.

 Local agencies review their client lists and send the United Way a bulk request for supplies.
 The agencies provide numbers based on gender and grade level.

 An agency caseworker might request 8 primary boys, 4 primary girls, 5 intermediate boys and 7 intermediate girls, etc. This approach enables the United Way to plan for large requests and creates a distribution system to get the backpacks to the children.

 The United Way is committed about respecting the individual’s privacy with this program.